This article was last updated by on

 Strawberry

 Back to reality, many people wonder if they can grow their strawberries and Blueberries together.
-The answer is YES.
+The answer is yes.

-Both the plants require similar acidic soil to grow, and the red berry keeps your Blueberry safe by preventing weeds from growing.
+Both plants require similar acidic soil to grow, and the red berry keeps your Blueberry safe by preventing weeds from growing.

 Pineberry